 - To strengthen institutional structure and capacity; and

 - To promote local and international collaborations and partnerships.

 For each strategic objective, there are sets of strategies and activities that will be undertaken.
 Further, a new institutional structure has been proposed for effective and efficient service delivery.

-The Strategic Plan covers the following Key Results Areas (KRA):
+The Strategic Plan covers the following four Key Results Areas (KRA):

 - Collaboration and partnerships